DanielaPamplona/SWN/README.md

 <img src="./Fig1.png" width="500">

-The shifted white noise (SWN) is a novel stimuli that by introducing random spatial shifts in the usual white noise stimulus increases the resolution of the measurements, estimating faster and more acurater visual receptive fields.
+The shifted white noise (SWN) is a stimuli that by introducing random spatial shifts in the usual white noise stimulus increases the resolution of the measurements, estimating faster and more acurater visual receptive fields.

-### How to install dependencies
+### How to install the SWN generator

+1) Clone or download the this repository to a local folder, if necessary extract the zip file.

-This code depends on basic python packages, to install automatically the dependencies type on your terminal:
+2) This code depends on basic python packages: scikit_image and numpy, to install automatically the dependencies and type on your terminal:

 pip install -r requirements.txt

+3) Done!

 ### How to run